btroncone/learn-rxjs/operators/combination/concat.md

 __*For example...*__

-Suppose we had three requests to be initiated and order must be maintained.
+Suppose you have three requests to be initiated and order must be maintained.
 The first request should be completed successfully before the next is made, and so on.

 ```js